linux-china/beaver/README.md

-# Introduction: #
+# Introduction:

-   It is hard to setup project env to run quickly, and you need install a lot of things to make project to run.
+Beaver is a setup tools to create project's env quickly.
+    $ beaver info
+    $ beaver init

+## Structure

+Beaver is based on Groovy